Lumavate-Team/documentation/docs/2-development.rst

 Setting-up Docker
 -----------------

-To build a :ref:`tool <tools>`, a dedicated Docker container for the tool needs to be uploaded & registered with the Lumavate platform.
-The platform provides pre-built Docker containers for a starting point as part of our total solution.
+To build a tool, a dedicated Docker container for the tool needs to be uploaded and registered with the Lumavate platform.

+The platform provides pre-built Docker containers to help developers get started as part of our total solution.
 However, a developer can use any preferred web development technology stack.
 The developer will need to build his/her own Docker container if the preferred stack is not listed as a pre-built Docker template.

 We currently provide the following Docker container types as a template: